Skip to content

 Baby immunisations

+Visit vaccination tips for parents to find things you can do on the day to make your baby’s appointment go smoothly.
 Remember to bring your baby's personal child health record (PCHR) or 'red book' so your child's immunisations can be recorded.

 The BCG vaccine is recommended for those babies and children at an increased risk of coming into contact with Tuberculosis (TB).
 It is only given once in a lifetime and rarely given to adults.
 Talk to your health visitor of GP for more information.